With just two players people tend to think tennis betting strategy is 100% efficient, which is of course wrong!

-In every type of market on Betfair there are over-reactions.
+In every type of market on Betfair, there are over-reactions.
 People make mistakes! we’re only human at the end of the day.

 Offering a price always carries value.
 The more consistently you pick up value, the quicker the balance will grow.
 All tennis trading strategies rely on value in one form or another, this is one of the best as you don’t actually have to know anything about tennis.

 The video below was originally created for another blog post as it applies to so many different markets.
-I’ll explain the exact idea behind what im doing after the clip…
+I’ll explain the exact idea behind what I’m doing after the clip…

 You can see at 3.40 in the video I place a lay at 1.14 and 1.15.
 This is because I want to offer a bet in the market at a point where I may be matched by someone else giving away value.
 If it doesn’t get matched I don’t lose.
-If the point is won and moves to my position I can either get out for no loss or at the very worse case loose 1 tick.
+If the point is won and moves to my position I can either get out for no loss or at the very worse case lose 1 tick.

-Fortunately it got matched, leaving a big enough gap in the market to provide me the opportunity to exit for a profit.
-For a worst-case loss of 1 tick I managed to gain 3.5 ticks, im sure the shrewd amongst you won’t take long to realise there are other tennis trading strategies directly related to this.
+Fortunately, it got matched, leaving a big enough gap in the market to provide me the opportunity to exit for a profit.
+For a worst-case loss of 1 tick, I managed to gain 3.5 ticks, I’m sure the shrewd amongst you won’t take long to realise there are other tennis trading strategies directly related to this.

-If only all tennis trading strategies were risk free!
+If only all tennis trading strategies were risk-free!
 This one really is.
-The problem comes when you wish to increase stakes on a large-scale, which is why I don’t mind sharing it publicly!
+The problem comes when you wish to increase stakes on a large scale, which is why I don’t mind sharing it publicly!
 Give it a go!

-Hopefully this insight will have given you a first starting point to build up a list of tennis trading strategies.
+Hopefully, this insight will have given you a first starting point to build up a list of tennis trading strategies.

 What not to do…